How to maximize value with your Amex Platinum Card

 • Global Entry: Sign up!
 Platinum cards offer full reimbursement of the Global Entry signup fee once every 4 years.
 Global Entry includes TSA Pre-Check, so you’ll speed through security on domestic flights, and speed through re-entry to the US thanks to Global Entry.
 Sign up for Global Entry here.
 Pay the $100 with your Platinum card.
 Reimbursement should happen automatically.
 If you already have Global Entry, you can use your card to pay for a friend or family member’s Global Entry instead.

 • Access Delta SkyClubs (when flying Delta), Amex Centurion Lounges, Escape Lounges, and Airspace Lounges: Simply bring your Platinum card with you when you travel.
 Delta SkyClub access is free only for the Platinum cardholder.
 You can currently bring two free guests with you to the other lounges: Amex Centurion Lounges, Escape Lounges, and Airspace Lounges.
-Note that in Feb 2023, guest access to Centurion Lounges will be restricted.
+Note that since Feb 2023, guest access to Centurion Lounges has been restricted.
+See this post for details.
+Starting Feb 1, 2025 access to Delta SkyClubs is limited to 10 SkyClub visit-days per year unless cardmember has spent $75K in the current or preceding calendar year.
 See this post for details.

 • Airport Lounge Access via Priority Pass Select: This version of Priority Pass Select membership allows you and 2 guests free entrance to participating lounges, but does not include non-lounge Priority Pass benefits (neither Priority Pass participating restaurants nor Be Relax spas are included).
 You must sign up for Priority Pass Select to get this benefit.
 Go to the Amex benefit page, look for the “Global Lounge Collection,” and click “Enroll”.
 You will receive a membership card by mail.
 Present your Priority Pass card and boarding pass at the lounge entrance.
-NOTE: If you have another non-Amex card that offers free Priority Pass Select membership (such as the Capital One Venture X or Chase Sapphire Reserve), I recommend enrolling through that card instead so that you’ll also be eligible for free meals at participating Priority Pass restaurants and free massages at Be Relax spas.
+NOTE: If you have one of the very few remaining non-Amex cards that offer free Priority Pass Select membership which also provide access to free meals at participating Priority Pass restaurants and free massages at Be Relax spas, I recommend enrolling through that card instead.

 • Uber / Uber Eats Credits and VIP Status: Add your consumer Platinum card to your Uber account in order to get $15 in Uber / Uber Eats credits per month and $35 in December.
 Adding your card also gives you Uber VIP status which is supposed to automatically connect you with top rated drivers in select cities.
 The Uber benefit is not available to Business Platinum cardholders.